sasstools/sass-lint/README.md

     size: 2
 ```

+## CLI

+Sass Lint [`v1.1.0`](https://github.com/sasstools/sass-lint/releases/tag/v1.1.0) introduced the ability to run Sass Lint through a command line interface.
+See the [CLI Docs](docs/cli) for full documentation on how to use the CLI.

 ## Creating Rules

 Our AST is [Gonzales-PE](https://github.com/tonyganch/gonzales-pe/tree/dev).
 Each rule will be passed the full AST which they can traverse as they please.
 There are many different [node types](https://github.com/tonyganch/gonzales-pe/blob/dev/doc/node-types.md) that may be traversed, and an extensive [API for working with nodes](https://github.com/tonyganch/gonzales-pe/tree/dev#api).
 The file of the rule must have the same name as the name of the rule.
 All of the available rules are in our [rules directory](https://github.com/sasstools/sass-lint/tree/playground/lib/rules).
 Default options will be merged in with user config.